Medical Adherence and Digital Health

-Join industry leaders from the pharmaceutical, medical device, pharmacy, systems integrator, and health information handling sectors together with health care funders and regulators to jointly make progress in this complex area.
+Now in its fifth year, the CfBI Medical Adherence consortium brings together organisations from the pharmaceutical, medical device, pharmacy, systems integrator, and health information handling sectors together with clinicians, health care funders and regulators to jointly make progress in this complex area.

 A big problem.
-Poor medical adherence (also known as ‘medical compliance’) is recognised as one of the major challenges facing health care delivery in all countries of the world.
+Poor medical adherence (also known as ‘medical compliance’ or ‘persistence’) is recognised as one of the major challenges facing health care delivery in all countries of the world.
 The World Health Organisation has estimated adherence to chronic medication as being typically 50% (1).
 More recent studies (2) have demonstrated adherence rates as low as 25%.

-Low adherence causes problems for all parts of the healthcare system: the purchasers who are paying for higher hospital readmission rates, the pharmaceutical industry through reduced use of their drugs, and the doctors and patients through poorer clinical outcomes.
-The problem has been estimated as costing $300bn per year (3).
+Low adherence causes problems for all parts of the healthcare system: the payers who are paying for higher hospital readmission rates, the pharmaceutical industry through reduced use of their drugs, and the doctors and patients through poorer clinical outcomes.
+The problem has been estimated as costing $300bn per year (3) in the US alone.

 A changing landscape.
-While not a new problem, the development of new technological approaches (‘Big Data’, ‘Internet of Things’, cheap sensors, mHealth and health apps) along with unprecedented cost pressures on the delivery of care mean that tackling poor medical adherence has gained new impetus.
+While not a new problem, the development of new technological approaches (‘Big Data’, ‘Internet of Things’, wearables, digital health and genomics) along with unprecedented cost pressures on the delivery of care mean that tackling poor medical adherence has gained new impetus.

 The consortium approach.
 The size and complexity of the medical adherence problem makes it ideal for a multi-lateral consortium approach.
-This will enable participants to: identify and explore common themes and obstacles; where appropriate identify and disseminate best practice; and jointly remove some of the barriers inhibiting the use of technology to improve adherence and so health outcomes.
+This enables participants to: identify and explore common themes and obstacles; where appropriate identify and disseminate best practice; and jointly act to remove some of the barriers inhibiting the use of technology to improve adherence and so health outcomes.

-The consortium members include pharmaceutical companies, medical device providers, systems integrators, healthcare information handlers, private and public healthcare purchasers and providers, and leading academic experts in the field.
-The consortium is led by its industrial members and is international in scope – reflecting the geographical interest of the members but with an initial focus on Europe.
+<![if !vml]> <![endif]>The consortium members include pharmaceutical companies, medical device providers, systems integrators, healthcare information handlers, private and public healthcare purchasers and providers, and leading academic experts in the field.
+The consortium is led by its industrial members and is international in scope – reflecting the geographical interest of the members but with an initial focus on Europe and the USA.

 The goals of the consortium are defined by its members – its overall objective is to harness the capabilities and insights of its members to make substantive progress in this difficult area.